We've been featured in:

 • Non-material damage – compensation for mental harm the breach causes.
 This could include a worsening of a pre-existing condition such as anxiety.

-To give you a rough idea of the compensation that could be paid out for such damages, we can look at the Judicial College Guidelines (published in April 2022).
-The compensation table below contains figures from this publication that solicitors use to value injuries.
+To give you a rough idea of the compensation that could be paid out for such damages, we can look at the Judicial College Guidelines.
+The compensation table below contains figures from this publication that solicitors use to value injuries, except for the figure in the first row.

-To prove non-material damages, you’d attend a medical assessment as part of the claims process.
+To prove non-material damage, you’d attend a medical assessment as part of the claims process.
 An independent medical professional would check your psychological injuries and create a report that aims to:

 1. Establish if the data breach caused, worsened or wasn’t connected to the data breach.